Cornell-MAE-UG/fa25-portfolio-AdamGelb/_pages/cv.md

   - Learned to work with a team to come up with an idea, design, iterate, prototype, and build effectively
   - Made a working trash compactor for a dorm room sized can using a mix of mechanics and electronics

+-**Fluid Mechanical Dissection in MAE 3230**
+  *Took apart a salon chair and explored how it uses a hydraulic jack to operate effectively*
+  - Connected an everyday object to fluid mechanics by taking apart the hydraulic jack and examining how its pieces worked together
+  - Created a 5 minute video illustrating our findings, including our dissection, relations back to fluid mechanics, and the math behind how it works

+-**Final Group Work in MAE 3260**
+  *Developed a model to determine how an active suspension system can be used in a quarter car model*
+  - Made a state space of a quarter car, using masses, springs, dampers, and a forcing function
+  - Wrote a MATLAB script to produce Bode plots and data for passive and active suspension systems

+-**Torque Wrench design in MAE 3270**
+  *Created an improved design for a torque wrench based on various guidelines including safety factors and strain gauge output*
+  - Developed a python script to measure all necessary requirements and measurements for torque wrench
+  - Created a model of the torque wrench in Fusion 360, and used ANSYS to simulate and evaluate the model

 ---